guillfay/robot_mission_15/README.md

 For this first iteration, we implemented 3 differents strategies, which can be changed using the corresponding cursor on the server web page.

 - **Strategy 1**: agents move totally randomly in their allowed area and try to get a waste.
-When exactly two wastes are collected, they move towards the deposit zone on the far right and drop a merge waste of another color
+When exactly two wastes are collected, they move towards the deposit zone on the far right and drop a merge waste of another color.

 ![Strategy 1 Illustration](./strat1_illus.png)